Diyigelieren/cline/.clinerules/workflows/extension-release.md

 			</h3>
 			<ul style={ulStyle}>
 				<li>
-					<b>Global Cline Rules:</b> store multiple rules files in Documents/Cline/Rules to share between projects.
+					<b>Global Kline Rules:</b> store multiple rules files in Documents/Cline/Rules to share between projects.
 				</li>
 				<li>
-					<b>Cline Rules Popup:</b> New button in the chat area to view workspace and global cline rules files to plug
+					<b>Kline Rules Popup:</b> New button in the chat area to view workspace and global cline rules files to plug
 					and play specific rules for the task
 				</li>
 				<li>